 1. “Two roads diverged in a wood and I – I took the one less traveled by.” –Robert Frost

 But firstly the other road is not that poorly travelled.
 Going to Bolivia and taking forced-perspective photos of the Salar de Uyuni is a lot of fun, but it hardly makes you a pioneer.
-And secondly, this poem is actually about regret, rather than just going to marginally less touristic places.

 2. “The world is a book, and those who do not travel read only a page.” — Saint Augustine